craftercms/docs/source/reference/modules/studio/security.rst

 |

-The password strength configured here are displayed to the user when resetting a password or creating a user.
+The password strength configured here is displayed to the user when resetting a password or creating a user.

 .. image:: /_static/images/system-admin/password-requirements.webp
    :alt: System Administrator - Password Requirements Display